Tame automorphism groups of polynomial rings with property (T) and infinitely many alternating group quotients: Preliminaries

 for all $i\not = j$ then the group $G$ has property (T).
 An explicit, and numerically efficient, incarnation of this phenomenon is provided by Theorem 1.2 from \cite{K}, which shows that if the symmetric matrix

 is positive definite, then the group $G$ has property (T).
-Moreover the Kazhdan constant of $G$ with respect to the union of $X_i$ is related to the smallest eigenvalues of that matrix.
+Moreover the Kazhdan constant of $G$ with respect to the generating set $Q = \bigcup_i X_i$ is related to the smallest eigenvalues of that matrix.

-The positive definiteness and the smallest eigenvalue of a symmetric real matrix with non-positive off-diagonal entries can be addressed with the tools from \cite[\S4.0--\S4.5]{Kac} that are based on convexity arguments.
-The set up from loc. cit. also requires the matrix to be indecomposable, which is typically the case for the matrix $A$ above.
+The positive definiteness and the smallest eigenvalue of a symmetric real matrix with non-positive off-diagonal entries can be studied with the tools from \cite[\S4.0--\S4.5]{Kac} that are based on convexity arguments.
+The set up from loc. cit. also requires the matrix to be indecomposable \footnote{The matrix is \textbf{indecomposable} if it can not be conjugated to a block diagonal matrix by a permutation matrix.}, which is typically the case for the matrix $A$ above.
 We illustrate this with the following special case, which is the most relevant for our purposes.

 \begin{prop} Let $n \geq 2$ be an integer, let $\alpha_1, \dots, \alpha_n>0$ be positive real numbers, and consider the symmetric $n \times n$ matrix

 Let $\lambda_{\min}$ denote the smallest eigenvalue of $A$ and set